clairemation/coolgebra-js/README.md

 Further optimizations could include:
 - object pooling the arrays
-- adding syntax to use only specialized methods for the given vector/matrix size
+- exposing more methods specific to the input type

 # API